ideaconsult/h5pyd/docs/high/file.rst

 Authentication
 --------------

-Typically the server will be configured to verify the identity of the requestor - either by the requestor supplying a username/password combination (HTTP Basic Auth) or a OAuth-based bearer token.
-If the identity of the requestor cannot be determined, an 401 - Unauthorized error will be raised.
+Typically the server will be configured to verify the identity of the requestor
+- either by the requestor supplying a username/password combination (HTTP Basic Auth) or an OAuth-based bearer token.
+If the identity of the requestor cannot be determined, a ``401 - Unauthorized`` error will be raised.

 For username/password based authentication, there are three different means to supplying the credentials: